Staines–Windsor line: Proposals and authorisation

-In early 1847, the GWR and WSSWR submitted separate bills to parliament for railways to Windsor.
-The GWR bill was rejected on 11 June, but the second scheme was approved two weeks later.
+In early 1847, the GWR and WSSWR submitted separate bills to Parliament for railways to Windsor.
+The GWR bill was rejected on 11 June, but the second scheme was approved two weeks later in the Windsor, Staines, and South-western Railway Act (No. 1) 1847 (10 & 11 Vict. c. lviii).
 (Note: A condition of the parliamentary approval of the WSSWR was that the western terminus at Black Potts should be laid out so that it could be shared by a future branch from the Great Western Main Line.)
 Thomas Brassey was paid £111,700 to construct the WSSWR from Richmond to Datchet.
 The LSWR agreed to lease the line for a 4.5% capital return and payment of half of the operating profits.

 Opening

 The first section of the Staines–Windsor line opened on 22 August 1848.
-The western terminus was at Datchet and passengers for Windsor were required to catch a stagecoach to complete their journeys.
+The temporary western terminus was at Datchet and passengers for Windsor were required to catch a stagecoach to complete their journeys.
 (Note: In 1848, the price of a one-way ticket for the stagecoach journey between Datchet and Windsor was 4 d.)
 The initial weekday service, operated by the LSWR, was 15 daily trains to London Waterloo and 12 trains to Windsor.
-A provisional agreement between the WSSWR and the Crown to continue the line to Windsor was reached that month, but was not formalised until 14 February 1849, by which time the extension was under construction.
+A provisional agreement between the WSSWR and the Crown to continue the line to Windsor was reached that month, but was not formalised until 14 February 1849, by which time the extension was already under construction.
 (Note: Under the agreement formalised between the WSSWR and the Crown on 14 February 1849, the railway company agreed to pay £80,000 to fund the draining and landscaping of Windsor Great Park.
 The railway historian, H.P.
 White, suggests that Prince Albert was unwilling to approach parliament to fund the work.)
 Formal powers for the Datchet–Windsor section were granted on 26 June of that year.